gdquest-demos/godot-3d-mannequin/README.md

 The scene also holds an instance of the `PlayerMesh` for animation purposes.
 This scene lives in the `PlayerMesh.tscn` scene.
 It holds the skeletal rig for the mesh's animation, the 3D model of the body and head sepearately, and the animation tree and player to control the animation workflow of the model.
 The lot is wrapped up in a spatial node with some logic to transition to which animation based on which state the player is in.

-## Camera ##
+## CameraRig ##

-The scene that deals with the Camera movement.
+The scene that deals with the CameraRig movement.
 It follows the Player in the game, but in code it moves and rotates separately from it.
 It has a `SpringArm` node to help with preventing collision with level geometry - moving the viewpoint forwards to prevent moving the camera inside geometry.
 It also has a system that holds the raycast for aiming-mode, and the 3D sprite that is a projected reticule.
 The logic is held in a finite state machine.

 # Configuration #